CalfCrusher/JavaAndroidReverseShell/README.md

 *This is for educational use only.*

-Java code was taken from https://gist.github.com/malacupa/3a98285ad67c98386f7e798b25ef808c#file-reverseshell-java All credits goes to original developer
+Java code was taken from https://gist.github.com/malacupa/3a98285ad67c98386f7e798b25ef808c#file-reverseshell-java
+<br />All credits goes to original developer